codahale/sneaker/README.md

 or even to require a shared secret in addition to the KMS access controls.

+**Note:** there is currently no way to change the contents of `SNEAKER_ENC_CONTEXT` in place.
+If you want to change it, you'll need to download all your secrets and re-upload them with the new context.

 ### Maintenance Operations

 A common maintenance task is key rotate.
 To rotate the data keys used to